tuang3142/underground/journal.md

 - database index?
 - write about bcrypt (digest, virtual attribute: pw and pw confirmation, authentication, how good it is?)
 - why layout/_headers
+- no need specify link for user new?

 ## diary